 - Washing: Rinse gently under cold water to remove any dirt.

-- Eating: Wild strawberries can be eaten fresh, used in desserts, or made into jams.
+- Eating: Eat Wild strawberries fresh, use them in desserts, or make them into jams.

 - Preserving: They can be frozen or made into jams.